joshbrew/device-decoder/src/devices/README.md

 ```

 You may also add filter settings to apply in the worker codecs automatically.
-There are additional controls to toggle them on the fly if you dig into teh stream.worker
+There are additional controls to toggle them on the fly if you dig into the stream.worker's routes

 ### Other